Increasing Daylight Movements of Whitetail Deer

 Putting It All Together

-Appropriate habitat arranged in a strategic layout can provide ideal hunting opportunities.
+Appropriate habitat arranged in a strategic layout can provide ideal deer hunting opportunities.
 Hunting the edges of bedding areas during the rut can result in intercepting a cruising buck or a buck leaving his secure bed to work his way toward a nighttime rendezvous in a food plot.
 Caution must be used to not encroach too deep into bedding areas; security is the anchor that keeps deer comfortable using these areas on a regular basis.
 If that security is disrupted by human traffic, unreliable deer use will result.

 Another effective strategy is hunting the travel corridors described previously.
 If your target is harvesting a mature buck, avoid spending too much time sitting on the edge of food plots or ag fields.
 These situations are tempting to hunt due to the ability to observe large fields of view.
 However, research shows that mature bucks spend little daylight time exposing themselves in these feeding areas.
 Hunters are better served to hunt somewhere between the bedding cover and the food source.